 It wasn't because it's difficult to invest with a small amount of money.
 It was because investment firms pursued big commissions, which they were less likely to come by working with middle class investors.

-So, what exactly are "Robo-Advisors"?
-No, they're not tiny robots with adorable bow ties and desk jobs, counting money while giving each other high-fives.
-It's actually software that makes investment decisions based on your personal goals — and there is no minimum required to get started.
+So, what exactly are robo-advisers?
+No, they're not robots with adorable bow ties and desk jobs, counting money while giving each other high-fives.

-You can set your money and forget it, and never get any phone calls or questions from a financial advisor.
-But just in case anything goes wrong, Robo-Advisors like Betterment, Schwab Intelligent Porfolios and WealthSimple employ well-educated and friendly customer service teams available in case you need to speak with a human.
+You can set your money and forget it, and never get any phone calls or questions from a financial adviser.
+But just in case anything goes wrong, automated investment services like Betterment employ well-educated and friendly customer service teams available in case you need to speak with a human.

 Robo-advisers will quite literally do the leg work for you while you're spending your time working, hanging out with friends, and — yes — sleeping.

 More: Interested in getting your own robo-advisor?
 Open a Betterment investment account today.